-Note: For the identification of the refrigerated liquefied gas(es) being transported, see also Part 5.
+NOTE: For the identification of the refrigerated liquefied gas(es) being carried, see also Part 5.

-6.7.4.15.3 If a portable tank is designed and approved for handling in open seas, the words "OFFSHORE PORTABLE TANK" shall be marked on the identification plate.
+- 6.7.4.15.3 If a portable tank is designed and approved for handling in open seas, the words "OFFSHORE PORTABLE TANK" shall be marked on the identification plate. - 6.7.5 Requirements for the design, construction, inspection and testing of UN certified multiple-element gas containers (MEGCs) intended for the carriage of non-refrigerated gases